| � � � � The Kyoto Protocol

 for areas where land degradation, desertification and droughts

-Developing countries will suffer particularly and
+are already severe. | Developing countries will suffer particularly and

-The IPCC’s findings were reinforced by a report by
+tropical diseases will extend their geographic range.
+The IPCC�s findings were reinforced by a report by

 the European Environment Agency, issued in August 2004[1],